 - To contribute to effective team working and actively supporting the development of services and evaluating the impact of existing services.
-To provide relevant information to Team Leaders and the Group Manager addressing the needs of individuals and communities to enable the Early Intervention Service to plan and deliver a needs led service.
+To provide relevant information to Team Leaders and the Group Manager addressing the needs of individuals and communities to enable the Early Intervention Service to plan and deliver a need led service.

 - To use the Common Assessment Framework, community profiling and other relevant assessment tools to ensure that services are routed in the needs of children, families and communities.
 To ensure that the impact of early intervention services is measured using the defined or other appropriate methodology.
 To use accurate case recording in all direct work with children and families.

-- To work with a defined caseload of children and families in their home environment where additional support needs, such as school attendance, Teenage pregnancy, RSE, Healthy lifestyles, have been identified.
+- To work with a defined caseload of children and families in their home environment where additional support needs, such as school attendance, Teenage pregnancy, RSE, Healthy lifestyles, have been identified

 - To plan, deliver and evaluate a range of group-based support services to children and families, in a variety of settings, using targeted support, evidence based parenting programmes, provision designed to maximise children and families outcomes around health, safety, school attendance, child poverty, learning and achievement etc.